 Vegan refried beans are a cozy & satiating side dish alongside rice.
 They’re a tasty burrito filling.
-Or eat refried beans on their own with chips as a dip!
+Or eat them on their own with chips as a dip!

-Lucky for refried beans, they are endlessly warming & cozy.
-The mushy texture has a mild, savory flavor that works so well as a side dish or as an addition to a burrito.
+The creamy texture has a mild, savory flavor that works so well as a side dish or as an addition to a burrito.

 (You can occasionally find vegan refried beans in restaurants, though.
 Just be sure to ask when placing your order.)